Minor in Possession of Alcohol

 Florida law provides for several exceptions that allow underaged young people to possess alcohol for certain limited circumstances.
 For example, young people can serve alcohol in restaurants and bars, at movie theaters and other businesses in the entertainment industry and at retail stores (such as grocery stores).

-Students between the age of 18 and 21 can also taste alcohol as part of their required college coursework without violating the law.
+Students between the age of 18 and 21 can also taste the alcohol as part of their required college coursework without violating the law.

 Penalties for a Second Offense of Minor in Possession of Alcohol